mkuchin/docker-registry-web/examples/nginx-auth-enabled/README.md

         docker-compose up

 It will run docker registry on `localhost` and web ui on `http://localhost/`.
-To enable access to registry from other hosts please change docker registry config property `auth.token.realm` to externally accessible url of `registry-web`.
+To enable access to the registry from other hosts please change docker registry config property `auth.token.realm` to externally accessible URL of `registry-web`.

 ### How to check if it working: